 Low or no fever

 Clear nose or stuffy nose

 Mild, hacking cough

 Normal energy level or may feel sluggish

-The Centers for Disease Control and Prevention (CDC) recommends that everyone 6 months of age and older receive the influenza vaccine each year.
+The Centers for Disease Control and Prevention (CDC) recommends YEARLY flu vaccine for everyone 6 months of age and older.

-Children 6 months to 8 years of age require two doses of influenza vaccine separated by four weeks if they:
+Children 6 months through 8 years of age require two doses of influenza vaccine separated by four weeks if they:

 - Have never received an influenza vaccine

 - Have not previously received two or more total doses of any flu vaccine